 Sewing Tools You Need

-- Sewing/Embroidery machine or Sewing Machine + Embroidery Only machine; we used the Janome Memory Craft Horizon Quilt Maker 15000 for the entire project: sewing construction, straight stitch Sashiko, and machine embroidery Sashiko
+- Sewing/Embroidery machine or Sewing Machine + Embroidery Only machine; we used the Janome Memory Craft Horizon Quilt Maker 15000 for the entire project: sewing construction, Straight stitch Sashiko, and Machine embroidery Sashiko – we encourage you to also look at the Janome Continental M17 for sewing/embroidery/quilting

-- BOBBIN CASE NOTES: As mentioned above, if you are using a Janome machine, switching out to the Blue Dot Bobbin Case is suggested for the best Sashiko style straight stitching – stay with the Yellow Dot case for embroidery – Red Dot case for standard construction
+Bobbin CASE NOTES: As mentioned above, if you are using a Janome machine, switching out to the Blue Dot Bobbin Case is suggested for the best Sashiko style straight stitching – stay with the Yellow Dot case for embroidery – the Red Dot case is for standard construction

 - Appropriate hoop for your chosen design; we used the GR Hoop on the MC15000